Professional Culinary Arts

 - poached halibut, potato terrine, and spiced chicken consommé

 - cod with chorizo, clams, kale, and saffron potatoes

 - sautéed breast of duckling with braised duck leg and cranberry and orange sauce

 - pork chop with soft polenta and tomato jam

 - Bosc pear tart with brown butter powder and chartreuse ice cream

-Graduates of The The International Culinary Center have gone on to enjoy success in a variety of settings.
+Graduates of the International Culinary Center have gone on to enjoy success in a variety of settings.
 Some have opened their own businesses or made their mark in restaurant and hotel kitchens.
 And others have blazed new trails in careers as food writing and editing, styling, catering, food retail, and countless other positions in the expanding world of food.

-Featured Classic Culinary Arts Alumni
+Featured Professional Culinary Arts Alumni

 Turn Your Passion for Culinary Arts into College Credits at The New School